rahulva-msft/microsoft-graph-docs/concepts/cloud-communications-how-to-avoid-getting-throttled-or-blocked.md

 ---
-title: Avoid getting throttled or blocked in Cloud Communinication Online API's
+title: Avoid getting throttled or blocked in Cloud Communication Online API's
 description: Find out about throttling in CCA and learn how to avoid being throttled or blocked.
 author: "Rahul Varrier"
 ms.author: rahulva